 Note: To serve static files, Nginx needs execute permission on every directory in the path to those files (<CATMAID-PATH>/django/static in example above).
-To check this, the namei command can be very helpful, because it can list permissions for each path component when called like this: namei -1 <CATMAID-PATH>/django/static.
+To check this, the namei command can be very help-ful, because it can list permissions for each path component when called like this: namei -l <CATMAID-PATH>/ django/static.